karthickal/posit-android/README.md

     val price: Int // the average price of the product )
 ```

 That’s it!
-All your videos now display information when the user pauses.
+All your videos are now tracked for apparel objects.
 You can enable/disable annotations for certain videos from your developer dashboard.